 D. Freedom of Expression and Belief: 15 / 16

 Freedoms of expression and the press are protected in the constitution and generally respected in practice.
-South Africa features a vibrant and often adversarial media landscape, including independent civic groups that have helped push back government efforts to encroach on freedom of expression.
-Nonetheless, concerns about press freedom have grown in recent years as the ANC government has appeared to exert increasing political pressure on both state-run and independent outlets.
+South Africa features a vibrant and often adversarial media landscape, including independent civic groups that help counter government efforts to encroach on freedom of expression.
+Nonetheless, concerns about press freedom have grown in recent years amid increasing government pressure on both state-run and independent outlets.

 Private newspapers and magazines are often critical of powerful figures and institutions and remain a crucial check on the government.
-However, government allies own a growing share of independent media.
-A number of key staff members have left the Independent News & Media South Africa claiming political interference since the company was acquired by the ANC-connected Sekunjalo Investments.
-Internet access is unrestricted and growing rapidly, though many South Africans cannot afford the service fee.
+In October, Zuma backed a controversial proposal for the creation of a media appeals tribunal to regulate journalistic work; he made assurances that such a body would not violate the constitution.
+Internet access is legally unrestricted and growing rapidly, though many South Africans cannot afford connectivity.

-The government has recently enacted or proposed several potentially restrictive laws, with significant pushback from civil society, judicial authorities, and opposition parties.
-In part because of such opposition, Zuma has yet to sign into law a revised version of the controversial Protection of State Information Bill, which would allow state agencies to classify a wide range of information as in the “national interest” and thus restrict its publication.
-In recent years, the government has increasingly made use of the apartheid-era National Key Points Act to restrict access to and reporting on locations deemed to be of interest to national security, including Nkandla.
-The High Court has ordered the police minister to release the list of the some 200 key points under a freedom of information request, but as of the end of 2014, he had yet to comply.
+Zuma has not yet signed into law a revised version of the controversial Protection of State Information Bill, which would allow state agencies to restrict the publication of a wide range of information through a “national interest” classification.
+In October, Zuma announced that the bill remained under consideration, and that a forthcoming revised version would be within constitutional bounds.
+The government has increasingly made use of the apartheid-era National Key Points Act to restrict access to and reporting on locations deemed to be important to national security, including the Nkandla residence.
+In January, the police minister complied with a court order to release a list of 204 sites protected under the law.

 Freedom of religion and academic freedom are constitutionally guaranteed and actively protected by the government.
 South Africans may freely engage in private discussions of a political nature without fear of harassment.